acquia/blt/readme/configuration-management.md

 4. Automated testing ensures that the configuration can be installed from scratch on a new site as well as imported without conflicts on an existing site.
 5. After the change is deployed, deployment hooks automatically import the new or updated configuration.

 The way that configuration is captured and deployed between environments in Drupal 8 is typically via YAML files.
 These YAML files, typically stored in a root `config` directory, or distributed with individual modules in `config/install` directories, represent individual configruation objects that can be synchronized with the active configuration in an environment's database via a variety of methods.
+See [documentation on core configuration management](https://www.drupal.org/docs/8/configuration-management).

 This document address the challenge of capturing ("exporting") and deploying ("importing") configuration in a consistent way in order to support the workflow described above.